 (1) If you visit or use our website purely for informational purposes, i.e. you do not register or otherwise provide us with any information, we collect only the personal data that your browser sends to our server.
 If you wish to view our website, we collect the following data that we require for technical purposes to display our website to you and to ensure its stability and security:

-- date, time and duration of your visit;
+- The date, time and duration of your visit,

 These data are used exclusively for internal statistical purposes.